Exodus 11:2

 Now announce to the people that men and women alike should ask their neighbors for articles of silver and gold."

-Tell the people
+Now announce to the people

 that men and women alike

-are to ask their neighbors
+should ask their neighbors

-for articles of silver and gold
+for articles of silver and gold.

 Persons / Places / Events